renansouza12/renansouza12/README.md

 <h1 align="center"> 你好</h1>

 ### - A bit about me
-Hi there, I'm Renan , welcome to my GITHUB page,  I'm  really into front end developer with angular and a little bit in backend with java spring boot at the moment and also exploring new things with Docker, and always striving to improve my code skill everyday.
+Hi there, I'm Renan – welcome to my GitHub!

+I'm passionate about frontend development, especially with Angular, and currently expanding my skills in backend development using Java Spring Boot.
+I'm also diving into Docker and exploring new technologies as I go.

+Always learning, always improving – one commit at a time 🚀

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=renansouza12&color=red" alt="Profile views" /> </p>